Celebrity Soap Maker Warning

 Along the way I did what I do and met every challenge and deadline in the group.
 I also had a few opportunities to speak with the woman running the group on the phone.

 After the completion of this project I had a book.
 I quickly saw the need to create another book because I had been asked for soap dough recipes.
 As I had the momentum of the group, and the completion of my first soap book, I dug right in.
 This book turned into my recipe books.
-Before they transformed into a printed version they were binders.
+Before these books transformed into a printed version they were binders.
 I was so proud of them and wanted the woman who ran the writing group, now I considered my mentor, (not that she knew, but we had long conversations about honor, copyright theft, marketing, etc.) as someone who might want to see this prototype.
 I trusted her.

 The books were expensive to make, time consuming and to make it worth my while, I would ask $65.
 My mentor said, no one would purchase for that amount.
 I continued anyway.
 I thought, ok, if no one wants these I'll give them as gifts.
 Fair enough.
 I'll chalk it up to product testing.
 If the world doesn't really need this book, I'll know.